MultimodalNeuroimagingLab/NSDiEEG_exploration/testing/AnnikaTesting/README.md

 Steps 3 and 4 use `BBAverageImageFolder.m`

 Depending on the input, the code completes these steps:
-- Plots the mean across images on a graph over time using `plotBB.m`
+- Plots the mean across images on a graph over time using `plotBB.m` and `shadedErrorBars.m`
 - Calculates the mean, peak, and median of the image average across a specified time frame using `BBMeanAndPeak.m`
 - Given two folders, calculates the d' between these folders using `DprimeFunction.m, explained below.

 #### Category Comparison: Calculating d'

 There is a separate option to calculate d' between two folders (using `findDprime.m`